**Current Discount Code: Adventureincolor saves you 15% off tickets through the season.

 Holdman Lights has put on lots of great light displays over the years throughout Utah.
 We have visited his displays at his home, his parents’ home, the Valley Fair Mall, and Christensen & Hymas Law Firm.
 Now he has a new display called Christmas in Color.
 There used to be two locations, Provo and Salt Lake, but this year there will only be one location.
 Christmas in Color is held at the Salt Lake County Equestrian Grounds in South Jordan.

 This Christmas light display is big.
 It’s about a mile long as you drive through the lights and one of the best part about this display is that the lights are are set to music.
 So the lights dance to the beat as you drive the route.
 We also love that the lights change colors–it adds some really cool effects to see the light fade in and out of different hues.
 We enjoyed the setup at this location with the big long aisles to drive through.
 It made the colors look especially impressive.

 There are huge trees made out of lights that stand out in this display with all their colors changing.
 We were huge fans of one particular Christmas tree that morphed colors in a very unique way.
 The Christmas trees often change patterns, too.
 Our boys really loved the singing light bulbs and snowmen.
 We had to slow down to get a good look everytime it was a song where they were singing.

 The best part about this Christmas in Color is the tunnels.
 Our boys LOVED driving through the tunnels of lights.
 There are many different tunnels and they are all unique, and amazing.
 They were definitely the highlight of the trip.

-The Salt Lake display was busier than the Provo display, so plan on waiting in a little bit of a line.
+The light show can get really busy, especially the closer you get to Christmas.
 Earlier is always better if you can make it work in your schedule (earlier in the month and earlier in the evening).
 Buying tickets ahead of time on Christmas in Color’s website is also helpful.